Ahhotep II: Burial

 Ahhotep II was buried in Dra' Abu el-Naga and rediscovered in February 1859 by workmen employed by Auguste Mariette.
 The tomb contained her mummy (destroyed in 1859) and gold and silver jewelry.
 An inscribed ceremonial axe blade made of copper, gold, electrum and wood was decorated with a Minoan style griffin.
 Three golden flies were included and were awards usually given to people who served and acquitted themselves well in the army.
 A few items bore the name of Kamose, but more were inscribed with the name of Ahmose I. A Gold armband in the form of a box and two lions were also found in her tomb.

 Ceremonial Axe in the name of Ahmose I, found in the tomb of queen Ahhotep II.
 This axe celebrates the victories of Ahmose.
 It bears the kings titulary, along with images of the king smiting an Asiatic enemy, and prayers for many years of rule.
 18th dynasty, from Dra Abu el-Naga.
 CG 52645 / JE4673 Luxor Museum.

 The Dra' Abu el-Naga coffin and the items associated with it all have inscriptions using an early form of the Iah glyph.
 The representation of the hieroglyph changed between years 18 and 22 of Ahmose I. The use of the early form of Iah suggests that Queen Ahhotep II died sometime before year 20 of Ahmose I. This suggests that this queen is not Ahhotep, mother of Ahmose, because that queen appears on a stela dated to Amenhotep I and possibly survived into the reign of Thutmose I.

-Silver boats
+Silver boats and Golden Necklace of Flies

-The tomb of queen Ahhotep II at Dra' Abu el-Naga contained both a gold and a silver boat, made by pharaoh Ahmose I.
+The tomb of queen Ahhotep II at Dra' Abu el-Naga contained both a gold and a silver boat, made by pharaoh Ahmose I. Ahhotep II's tomb also preserved a set of the famous Golden Necklace of Flies--which was an honorary military award in Ancient Egypt.